darwino/darwino-documentation/Developer Guide/Appendix 1. Utility Libraries.md

 If the platform’s task executor maintains progress information about its tasks, the Darwino’s TaskExecutorService can provide that progress information to the context.
 Darwino provides progress dialogs for the various platforms.

 The TaskExecutorContext includes an updateUi() method with a Runnable that allows the backend task to update the user interface as needed.
+The UI task is then executed in the UI thread, which is required on client apps.

 There is also a task scheduler.
-It allows one-time executions and scheduling by periodic intervals, and it supports time ranges (for example, “run hourly between 7:00am and :5:00pm”).
+It allows one-time executions and scheduling by periodic intervals, and it supports time ranges (for example, “run hourly between 7:00am and 5:00pm”).

 #3 Tracer
 The HttpTracerService can trace all of the requests that are coming to the server.
 As long as the requests are being served by the HttpService, the tracer (a managed bean) can be told precisely what should be traced.
 Tracing can be restricted to specific urls and particular types of data (headers, details, content)